Wednesday, 15 January 2025

 Hey there!

-I saved this one for Greg's posting day as we have been huge fans of the 30K lore for years and have spent countless hours discussing the stories and characters from the ridiculously expansive 'Horus Heresy' series of books (a cross between a Wagnerian opera and a Latino melodrama but with chain swords).
-To be frank most of them are pretty bad, but there are just enough good ones to have kept us coming back for more.
+I saved this one for Greg's posting day as we have been huge fans of the 30K lore for years and have spent countless hours discussing the stories and characters from the ridiculously expansive 'Horus Heresy' series of books (think Wagnerian opera crossed with a Latino melodrama, but with chain swords).
+To be frank most of the novels are pretty bad, but there are just enough good ones to have kept us coming back for more.

 One of very niche bits of this GrimDark lore is set in the time before the Horus Heresy, before the Great Crusade, back to what is described as 'The Unification Wars' of Terra.
 This was when the Emperor was just one of the many 'techno-barbarians' fighting to be top dog over a post-apocalyptic Earth.
 In prosecuting this war, he created 20 legions of genetically modified super soldiers that were called Thunder Warriors (something's rhyming here...).
 These gene-enhanced freaks, er, peerless warriors became the prototypes for later gene-enhanced freaks known as, you guessed it, the Space Marines.